itfanr/ros2-wiki/Real-Time-Programming.md

 ### Run the tests

+**Before you run make sure you have at least 8Gb of RAM free.
+With the memory locking, swap will not work anymore.**

 Source your ROS 2 setup.bash.

 Run the demo binary, and redirect the output.
 You may want to use `sudo` in case you get permission error: